loopsocial/firework_sdk_official/README.md

-# firework_sdk
+# fireworkSDK
-firework_sdk is a library to integrate videos from ```Firework - short form video platform``` in your Android application.
+fireworkSDK is a library to integrate videos from ```Firework - short form video platform``` in your Android application.

 # Prerequisites
-To integrate firework_sdk in your applicaiton, you will have to register your application with Firework platform.
+To integrate fireworkSDK in your applicaiton, you will have to register your application with Firework platform.
 You will have to provide <package_name> of your application which can be the same as your application_id or different.
 Once you register your application, you will be provided with unique app_id.
 The unique app_id is required to authenticate client with Firework platform.
 Check more details about its usage in the later sections.

 # Download
 Coming soon

-# How to use firework_sdk?
+# How to use fireworkSDK?
-firework_sdk provides two options to integrate Firework video feed in your application.
-It provides easy to use out of box solution wrapped in firework video feed ```fragment``` with limited control over UX/UI that you can drop in your view hierarchy as well as APIs for you to request raw data that you can render it yourself by leveraging VideoView provided in the SDK for the complete control over UX/UI.
+fireworkSDK provides two options to integrate Firework video feed in your application and drop in your view hierarchy.
+- Fragment: It provides out of box solution wrapped in Firedwork video feed fragment with limited control over UX/UI.

-* Fragment:
+- VideoView: It provides a VideoView then you can render and complete control over UX/UI by yourself.

+**Fragment:**

-This is the quickest and easiest way to start seeing the firework video feed in your applicaiton.
+This is the quickest and easiest way to start seeing the Firework video feed in your applicaiton.
 The fragment will handle initializing ```FireworkSDK```, authenticating your applicaiton with ```Firework platform``` and displaying the video feed in your application.
 Add the following fragment to your view hierarchy with appropriate layout parameters and attributes and its done.

 			<fragment android:id="@+id/{your_fragment_id}"
 	   			android:name="com.loopnow.fireworklibrary.views.VideoFeedFragment"